hubspotdev/crm-object-sync/README.md

 This project demonstrates how to:

-- Use an external OAuth service for HubSpot authentication
+- Use an external OAuth service for HubSpot authentication:
+  - Integrates with the [HubSpot OAuth Service](https://github.com/hubspotdev/oauth-service/tree/containerization) for secure token management
+  - Handles OAuth 2.0 processes including initial installation and token refresh
+  - Stores OAuth refresh and access tokens in a dedicated PostgreSQL database
 - Create and manage a containerized PostgreSQL database with contact records
 - Sync data between HubSpot and PostgreSQL within a Docker environment: